KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

 }

-KeyboardKit is a Swift SDK that lets you create fully customizable keyboard extensions in a few lines of code, using SwiftUI.
-It extends Apple's limited keyboard APIs and provides you with a lot more functionality.

-Keyboard extensions can use KeyboardKit to create custom keyboards, while the main app can use it to show keyboard status, provide keyboard-specific settings screens, link to System Settings, etc.

 This guide goes through the steps of adding [KeyboardKit][KeyboardKit] or [KeyboardKit Pro][Pro] to your project and setting up the main app and keyboard.

 ## Step 1.
 Add KeyboardKit to your project

 The easiest way to add KeyboardKit to your app or package is with the Swift Package Manager.
-You can either install [KeyboardKit][KeyboardKit] to use the open-source library, or [KeyboardKit Pro][Pro] to use the more capable, commercially licensed product:
+You can either use [KeyboardKit][KeyboardKit] or the more capable, commercially licensed [KeyboardKit Pro][Pro]:

 ```